eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/identity.protocol.base.md

 The Self-Issued ID Token request MAY contain the `bearer_access_scope` authorization request parameter which is set to a list of space-delimited scopes the response `VP Access Token` set in the `access_token` claim will be enabled for.
 If no `bearer_access_scope` parameter is present, the `access_token` claim MUST not be included.

+An STS implementation MAY use endpoint parameters as defined by the [OAuth 2 specification](https://www.rfc-editor.org/rfc/rfc6749.html#section-8.2) to convey metadata necessary for the creation of the `access_token` claim.

 # 7. The Identity and Trust Protocol Context